VerifiedGruber/minimal_blog/_posts/2020-09-07-Barking-dog-doesnt-bite.md

 keywords: "COVID sars-cov-2 pandemic virus bradykinin"
 ---

-### Why SARS-CoV-2 may have a 'simple' explanation and the reason no human thought of it
+### Why SARS-CoV-2 may have a 'simple' thereotical explanation and why a machine was the right tool of choice for this analysis

-##### ~ 5m2s reading time article | [synthetictulpas.com/blog/2020/Barking-dog-doesnt-bite](https://verifiedgruber.github.io/blog//2020/Barking-dog-doesnt-bite/)
+##### ~ 7 minutes reading time article | [synthetictulpas.com/blog/2020/Barking-dog-doesnt-bite](https://verifiedgruber.github.io/blog//2020/Barking-dog-doesnt-bite/)

 -----------------------

 A paper first published
 [July 7th](https://web.archive.org/web/*/https://elifesciences.org/articles/59177)
 (as of 2020) reads *"A mechanistic model and therapeutic interventions for